 - Take care not to offend.

-- If you're female, wear a headscarf and loose-fitting clothing which covers the arms and legs.
+- Dress conservatively.
+Women should wear a headscarf and loose-fitting clothing which covers the arms and legs.

 - If in doubt, seek local advice.

-You're likely to require a specialised insurance policy for travel to 'do not travel' destinations.
-Some Australian insurance policies may not cover you for travel to 'do not travel' destinations.
+You'll likely need a specialised insurance policy for travel to 'do not travel' destinations.
+Some Australian insurance policies may not cover travel to 'do not travel' destinations.